 Children who are diagnosed with Down syndrome typically develop speech and language skills at a slower rate than other children.
 But don’t despair, help is on the way!

-Even though they may struggle, there is information that has been learned over the years through case studies and research that are shown to help those diagnosed with Down syndrome progress with speech and language.
+Even though kids with Down syndrome may struggle, there is a lot of information that has been discovered recently in research and case studies that can help with their speech and language progress.

-Even though most individuals with Down syndrome do not speak their first words until around ages 2-3, they have a desire to communicate long before they can say their first words.
+Also, despite the fact that most individuals with Down syndrome do not speak their first words until age 2-3, they have a desire to communicate long before they can say their first words.

 This is where total communication, using sign language, picture boards, and/or electronic devices can serve as transitional communication means.

 Total Communication (TC) is the combined use of signs and gestures with speech to teach language.National Down Syndrome Society

 Total Communication provides a child with an output system to communicate when he or she has not yet developed the skills needed for speech.
 In total communication, adults use sign AND speech when talking with the child.

 The child learns signs in conjunction with speech, and uses the signs to communicate.
 Sign language is a transitional system for children with Down syndrome.